RicoJia/ricojia.github.io/_posts/2024/2024-03-27-robotics-why-eskf.markdown

     - Robotics
 ---

+## TODO: to organize

+-Why ESKF:
+    - R is hard to express.
+You'd have to use a rotational vector.
+But how would you take derivatives w.r.t R?
+        - Where do you take that derivative?
+    - You have 7 significant bits for accuracy, considering positions come from UTM?
+If state variables are large, those small updates are omitted?
+    - How do you apply SE(3) addition

+- ESKF:
+  - Sets tangent space states as its states.
+  - update the final state with its posteriors.

 ## ESKF Handles Rotations on SO(3) Better

 Key issue: Rotations lie on the special orthogonal group SO(3), which is a nonlinear manifold (not a simple vector space like position).
 A standard EKF typically performs state updates in a “vector space” manner: it linearizes around the current state and then does `state←state+Δx`.
 But for 3D rotations, you can’t simply “add” the rotation increment `Δθ` directly to the existing orientation representation if you want to stay on SO(3).

 - Vanilla EKF approach:
   - If you use a quaternion or rotation matrix as your rotation representation, then you have to define the addition of Δx.
 A naive approach might be:

     ```
     q_new=q_old+Δθ
     ```

   - But quaternion addition is not the correct way to update orientation.
 You would need to an exponential map that properly keeps you on the manifold.

 - ESKF approach:
   - If we update our system using error-states, we are able to get a linearize rotation error-state `δθ` on the tangent space of the SO(3) manifold.
 Here's how:
         $$
         \begin{gather*}
         \begin{aligned}
         & R_{new} := R \delta R = R Exp(\delta \theta)
         \\ &
         \Rightarrow
         R_{new}' = R' Exp(\delta \theta) + R Exp(\delta \theta)'
         \\ &